rvarago/rvarago.github.io/_posts/2020-10-02-crosscompiling-cpp-dockcross.md

 In our example, we cross-compiled for the Raspberry Pi.
 However, dockcross comes with many more cross-toolchains available in different Docker images.

+dockcross comes with more tools that can be useful in the development process.
+Therefore, I'd encourage to check the documentation and give it a try.

-dockcross is just _one_ possible option, and not the _single_ option.
+Moreover, dockcross is just _one_ possible option, and not the _single_ option.
-We may also want to consider other solutions as well, for instance [crosstool-NG](https://crosstool-ng.github.io/), [raspberrypi/tools](https://github.com/raspberrypi/tools), a fully-fledge [Yocto](https://www.yoctoproject.org/), [Nix](https://nixos.wiki/wiki/Cross_Compiling), rolling our own Docker images, etc.
+We may also want to consider other solutions as well, for instance [crosstool-NG](https://crosstool-ng.github.io/), [raspberrypi/tools](https://github.com/raspberrypi/tools), a fully-fledge [Yocto](https://www.yoctoproject.org/), [Nix](https://nixos.wiki/wiki/Cross_Compiling), roll our own Docker images, etc.

-Moreover, it might worth exploring how the tooling other programming languages supports cross-compilation, e.g [Rust's cross](https://github.com/rust-embedded/cross) or [Go's GOOS/GOARCH](https://golang.org/pkg/runtime/):
+Furthermore, it might worth exploring how the tooling around other programming languages support cross-compilation, e.g [Rust's cross](https://github.com/rust-embedded/cross) or [Go's GOOS/GOARCH](https://golang.org/pkg/runtime/):

 ```bash
 cross build --target armv7-unknown-linux-gnueabihf  # Rust (+ cross).